gem/oq-engine/openquake/qa_tests_data/classical/case_3/report.rst

 Expected data transfer for the sources
 --------------------------------------
 ================================== =======
-Number of tasks to generate        32
+Number of tasks to generate        61
-Estimated sources to send          6.83 MB
+Estimated sources to send          6.87 MB
-Estimated hazard curves to receive 768 B
+Estimated hazard curves to receive 1 KB
 ================================== =======